aaomidi/certbot-dns-google-domains/README.md

 - `-v '/etc/letsencrypt:/etc/letsencrypt'` is where certbot keeps its configuration.
 - `--authenticator 'dns-google-domains'` uses the dns-google-domains authenticator.
 - `--dns-google-domains-credentials '/var/lib/letsencrypt/dns_google_domains_credentials.ini'` is the path to the credentials file.
+- `--dns-google-domains-zone 'example.com'` is the main domain you have registered with Google domains.
+This is required if you're issuing certificates for a subdomain.

 ### Python